Open Source Matters

 New York, New York 10163-4668

-On some sites, including extensions.joomla.org, forums.joomla.org, docs.joomla.org, developer.joomla.org and joomlacode.org you will be asked to provide an email address when registering for an account.
+On some sites, including extensions.joomla.org, forum.joomla.org, docs.joomla.org, resources.joomla.org, volunteers.joomla.org, magazine.joomla.org, community.joomla.org, certification.joomla.org and showcase.joomla.org you will be asked to provide an email address when registering for an account.

 Your IP address may be used to identify duplicate user accounts (which are forbidden under the forum rules).

-Cookies are used to store visitors' preferences and record past activity at a site in order to provide better service when visitors return to our site, such as indicating which threads you have read.
+Cookies are used locally on users’ PC to store visitors' preferences and record past activity at a site in order to provide better service when visitors return to our site, such as indicating which threads you have read.
 You may modify your information and preferences by editing your user profile.

-If you register projects at joomlacode.org and extensions at extensions.joomla.org you agree to separate terms of service that allows us to contact you in reference to your project, extension or account.
+If you register extensions at extensions.joomla.org, or as a provider at resources.joomla.org, you agree to separate terms of service that allows us to contact you in reference to your account.